Ghzlikli/CSE701_Ghazal/README.md

 - **Mutation**: We used the swap mutation method.
 In this method, two random genes of the offspring chromosomes are swapped.
 This ensures enough diversity in the population.
 We dedicated 20% of the new population in each iteration to this method.

 - **Annealing**: We used the inversion method to find a new neighbor of the current chromosome.
-In this method, the genes between two randomly selected points are inversed.
+In this method, the genes between two randomly selected points are inverted.
 In each iteration, 15% of the population is improved using the annealing method.
 For the parameters, we set the default initial temperature to 10 and decrease it by a rate of $\alpha^{(k-1)}-1$, where $\alpha$ is 0.95, and $k$ is the current iteration.
 By default, the algorithm iterates 100 times.

 Finally, for the Selection phase, we employ a roulette wheel approach.
 It assigns higher probabilities to better solutions (fittest chromosomes).